E. Fay Jones: Post-war period

 Jones returned to Little Rock after the war, where he worked as a draftsman for an architectural engineering firm.
-His talents were noticed, and he was encouraged to return to the University of Arkansas in 1946 to enroll in the new architecture program started by John Williams.
+His talents were noticed, and he was encouraged to return to the University of Arkansas in 1946 to enroll in the new architecture program started by John G. Williams.
 Jones obtained a bachelor's degree in architecture in 1950, aided by the GI Bill.

 He had a graduate teaching fellowship at Rice University in Houston, Texas, where he obtained a master's degree in architecture in 1951.
 While in Houston, at the prompting of Williams, Jones attended the 1949 American Institute of Architects conference in hopes of catching a glimpse of Wright, who was receiving that year’s Gold Medal.
 Jones was introduced to Wright at an after-convention party where he spent 30 minutes discussing Wright's views on architecture.

 Bruce Goff offered Jones a teaching position at the University of Oklahoma, which he accepted from 1951 to 1953.
 Goff became a mentor and a friend to Jones, giving him another perspective on modern architecture.
 Jones applied for an apprenticeship at Wright's winter workshop, Taliesin West, near Scottsdale, Arizona.
 Later, Wright invited Jones' entire family to his home and design institute, Taliesin, in Spring Green, Wisconsin.

 Jones returned to both Taliesin studios numerous times as both friend and apprentice, becoming a Taliesin Fellow in 1953.
 Jones greatly admired Wright, but soon established a private practice in the Ozark Mountains of northwest Arkansas.

 He joined the faculty of the department of architecture at the University of Arkansas at Wright's suggestion, later serving as the first dean of the U of A School of Architecture.
 In 1984, the ACSA (Association of Collegiate Schools of Architecture) honored Jones with the ACSA Distinguished Professor Award.